-This entry was posted in Delivery Information on December 5th, 2018 by linnearask
+This entry was posted in Offers and promotions on December 5th, 2018 by linnearask

 The cold, frosty temperatures of Winter are in full swing, and while you are enjoying a warm cup of tea in the warmth of your kitchen, you might be looking out on your girls wondering how they feel about the colder weather.

 If you’re looking for a new way to keep them warm first thing in the morning, or late afternoon just before they go to roost, consider making this yummy, warm corn recipe, specially for your hens, with a festive flavour which will provide extra nutrients to keep up their health this winter.
 It’s super simple and quick to make.